 - You must know that good handwriting will not fetch you any extra marks, as for getting good marks quality of answer matters.
 But bad handwriting can cause loss of marks for sure (Even one mark can decide whether you make the cut or not in the UPSC exams.)

 - Your writing should not make the examiner strain his eyes hard to read.
 The examiner is, after all, a human being and his mood while correcting is also important.
 Illegible handwriting may cause you to lose a mark or two in each answer.

-- A good handwriting gives the impression of a person who is very sure of his/her knowledge.
+- Good handwriting gives the impression of a person who is very sure of his/her knowledge.
 It also gives the impression that a person is very calm and composed.
-A haphazard writing may give the impression of a harried and confused writer.
+Haphazard writing may give the impression of a hurried and confused writer.

 How to improve handwriting

 - Your letters should not be too small.
 Increase the size so as to avoid eye strain while reading.

 - If you don’t have cursive handwriting, you should leave sufficient space between words.
 This will improve clarity in writing.